February 6, 2014 at 1:49 am #308044

 When I read Your post, I immediately thought of chelation and will add to marypart’s input only a little: I had about five infusions during a severe AS flare, and it helped knock it down considerably, and I am very much in favor of chelation in general.

 Thank you for your response.
 I was under the impression chelation was for heart related problems.
 Interesting, I’ll ask my AP doctor about this.

 Diagnosed with RA in 2004.
 Taking minocycline M W F 100mg 2xday.
-Taking B vitamins, fish oil, probiotics, vit E, calcium, vit D, DHEA, zinc, kaprex, magnesium taurine, curcumin, msm, GLA, vitamin C. Using topical ointments for pain such as Liv Relief, Croyderm and Voltaren.
-Eating gluten free bread, lactose free milk, lean meat such as chicken and fruits and veggies.
-Exercising 5 times a week.
+Weekly Myers cocktail and Glutathione.
+Taking B vitamins, fish oil, probiotics, vit E, calcium, vit D, DHEA, zinc, magnesium taurine, curcumin, msm, GLA, vitamin C. Using topical ointments for pain such as Voltaren.
+Drinking lactose free milk, eating lean meat such as chicken and fruits and veggies.
+Exercising 3 times a week.
 My side effects of mino are hyperpigmentation of my face/neck and darkening of my gums and whites of eyes.March 9, 2014 at 4:30 pm #371076

 I think the purpose of the chelation was to break down biofilms so that the anti-infective meds could get to the bugs.

 Also, my son tested positive for Lyme.
 He probably had it a long time before his arthritis attack.
 The immediate trigger for his arthritis was a bad gastroenteristis.

 So he was treated for Lyme as well as other infections.March 9, 2014 at 10:12 pm #371077DragonSlayerParticipant